agapas/3d-print-toolbox-modified/README.md

 </p>

 NOTE:
 'Make Solid' works so far only if all selected objects are in the same collection.
-The full fix for the issue is in 'work in progress'.
+I'm still working on the full fix for the issue.

 #### Added Features